 What is it?

-Western herbal medicine remedies are usually made from herbs grown in Europe and North America, but some come from Asia.
+Western herbal medicine remedies are usually made from herbs traditionally grown in Europe and North America, but some come from Asia.

 Why use it?

-Herbal preparations are often used to help with the side effects of conventional cancer treatments, such as lowering fatigue and improving wellbeing.
+Herbal medicines are often used to help with the side effects of conventional cancer treatments, such as lowering fatigue and improving wellbeing.
 Evidence shows they should be used in addition to conventional therapies, rather than as an alternative.

 What to expect?